rapdev-io/lir-migration-utility/README.md

   duplicate of their first name (as first and last are required in LIR).
 For example, if a PagerDuty user is just "Joe", they will become "Joe Joe" in LIR.
 - If there are multiple managers for a PagerDuty team, one will be selected as the manager of the LIR team.
 A team in LIR can only have one manager.
+If a PagerDuty team does not have a manager, one will be selected.
 - In LIR, a team should be associated with a service.
 If there is no team associated to a PagerDuty service, but the PagerDuty service has an escalation policy, a team will be inferred from the policy and assigned to the service in LIR.
 If a team